Building on successes in international teaching, learning, research, and service to increase engagement at every level.

 Located in Masset, the hospital services include: general medicine, laboratory, x-ray, community, public, and mental health services.
 The hospital is staffed 24/7.
 The hospital has four acute care beds and four long-term care beds.
 There are limited emergency services, however the emergency department is open 24/7.
 The health care facility also offers prenatal care.

-Only Nursing students can apply.
-Students must be in fourth year and must have completed all of the cultural safety modules.
-Students must also take either the advanced community course (NRSG 428) or the advanced global health course (NRSG 429).
-Students must also have strong academic standing.
+You must be in fourth year and must have completed all of the cultural safety modules.
+You must also take either the advanced community course (NRSG 428) or the advanced global health course (NRSG 429).
+You must also have strong academic standing.

 Week one:

-Students will be introduced to their ‘preceptor’ and orientated to the community and practice site.
-Students will be expected to contact their faculty supervisor to map out learning goals.
+You will be introduced to your ‘preceptor’ and orientated to the community and practice site.
+You will be expected to contact your faculty supervisor to map out learning goals.

 Week two to eight:

-Students will have a shared experience of community practice and acute care practice.
-This will be organized between the student and the faculty supervisor.
+You will have a shared experience of community practice and acute care practice.
+This will be organized between you and your faculty supervisor.

 Final week: